Gordon Matta-Clark: Life and work

-In the early 1970s and in the context of his artistic community surrounding FOOD, Matta-Clark developed the idea of "anarchitecture" - a conflation of the words anarchy and architecture - to suggest an interest in voids, gaps, and left-over spaces.
+In the early 1970s and in the context of his artistic community surrounding FOOD, Matta-Clark developed the idea of "anarchitecture"— a conflation of the words anarchy and architecture — to suggest an interest in voids, gaps, and leftover spaces.
 With his project Fake Estates, Matta-Clark addressed these issues of non-sites by purchasing at auction 15 leftover and unusably small slivers of land in Queens and Staten Island, New York, for $25–$75 a plot.
-He documented them through photographs, maps, bureaucratic records and deeds, and spoke and wrote about them - but was not able to occupy these residual elements of zoning irregularities in any other way.
+He documented them through photographs, maps, bureaucratic records and deeds, and spoke and wrote about them — but was not able to occupy these residual elements of zoning irregularities in any other way.

 In 1974, he performed a literal deconstruction, by removing the facade of a condemned house along the Love Canal, and moving the resulting walls to Artpark, in his work Bingo.

 For the Biennale de Paris in 1975, he made the piece titled Conical Intersect by cutting a large cone-shaped hole through two townhouses dating from the 17th century in the market district known as Les Halles which were to be knocked down in order to construct the then-controversial Centre Georges Pompidou.
 Also in 1975 he did a similar art intervention named "Days End, Conical Inversion" by cutting a round aperture into the structure at Pier 52 on the Hudson River in Manhattan.

 For his final major project, Circus or The Caribbean Orange (1978), Matta-Clark made circle cuts in the walls and floors of a townhouse next-door to the first Museum of Contemporary Art, Chicago, building (237 East Ontario Street), thus altering the space entirely.

 Following his 1978 project, the MCA presented two retrospectives of Matta-Clark's work, in 1985 and in 2008.
 The 2008 exhibition You Are the Measure included never-before-displayed archival material of his 1978 Chicago project.
 You Are the Measure traveled to the Whitney Museum of American Art, New York, and the Museum of Contemporary Art, Los Angeles.

 Death and legacy

 Matta-Clark died from pancreatic cancer on August 27, 1978, aged 35, in New York City.
 He was survived by his widow, Jane Crawford.
-The Gordon Matta-Clark Archive is housed at the Canadian Centre for Architecture, Montreal.
+The Gordon Matta-Clark Archive is housed at the Canadian Centre for Architecture in Montreal.

 In 2019, his 1974 piece Splitting was cited by The New York Times as one of the 25 works of art that defined the contemporary age.